 As can be seen, the #8 has a higher correlation coefficient than the #4, but once one is up above 0.90 the differences are minimal.
 The reason why one filter can have a better CIE y correlation coefficient but be further off in mean wavelength is a result of the spectral sensitivity curves not being symmetric.

 The second interesting result is that most of the desired sky darkening effect is produced early on in the sequence, with rather modest yellow filters.
 This makes sense in retrospect because more of the sky's light is in the blue part of the spectrum.
 So one gets diminishing returns with stronger orange and red filters because there is less sky light to absorb once one is out in the orange and red parts of the spectrum.
-A #4 filter produces ½ stop (or Zone) of sky darkening relative to no filter (the #415), while it takes a solid orange #21 or #22 to get up to 1 stop above no filter (one of these is a tiny bit above 1.0, the other a tiny bit below), or double the effect.
+A #4 filter produces ½ stop (or Zone) of sky darkening relative to no filter (the #415), while it takes a solid orange #21 or #22 to get up to 1 stop above no filter, or double the effect; one of these is a tiny bit above 1.0, the other a tiny bit below.
 A #25 (A) red filter gives 1¼ stops, while to get to 1½ stops it takes a very deep red #92 -- with a nearly 5 stop filter factor (4.8), which is basically impractical for all intents and purposes.

 The third thing to note is that it's easier to lighten blue skies than it is to darken them.
 Again, in retrospect this makes sense since there's more shortwave blue and violet light in a blue sky.
-Relative to a #4 filter one can only get about slightly less than one zone of darkening max, but almost two zones of lightening using deep violet filters.
-Relative to no filter this is about ±1½ zones in either direction, for a total available range of about 3 zones (or a little less).
+Relative to a #4 filter one can only get about slightly less than one zone of darkening max, but almost two zones of lightening using deep violet filters (something that probably isn't done very often).
+Relative to no filter this is about ±1½ zones in either direction, for a total available range of adjustment of about 3 zones (or a little less).